Harukine/Software-Architecture-CSharp10-Dotnet6/ch02/README.md

 - Implementing these selection logic techniques can enhance the user experience and facilitate efficient and accurate selection in user interfaces.
 [Levenshtein Smart Search Example Project](smart-search)

+## Selecting from a huge number of items
+- When dealing with a large number of items (more than 10,000-100,000), it becomes challenging for users to remember the specific details of each item.
+In such cases, selecting the right item requires a hierarchical approach.
+Cascading drop-down menus are a common solution for navigating through a hierarchy of categories.
+Each selection is performed through a series of input fields, where the options in each subsequent field depend on the values selected in the previous fields.
+For example, selecting a town from around the world can involve selecting the country first and then populating the next drop-down menu with towns from the chosen country.
+In cases where multiple hierarchies need to be intersected to make the right selection, cascading drop-down menus may become inefficient.
+In such situations, a filter form can be used to facilitate the selection process.
+Overall, when dealing with a large number of items, hierarchical navigation and filtering techniques can help users find and select the desired item effectively.